REQUIREMENTS AND CAMPUS GUIDE

 What standardized tests do I need to take to get into Brown?

 Brown, like many other universities, is test-optional for the 2022-2023 admissions cycle.
 However, if you are able to sit for either the SAT or ACT, your scores will be considered.
-In previous years, Brown required applicants to submit either the SAT I or ACT, both with or without writing.
-If you’ve taken the SAT multiple times, Brown will accept score choice, or the ability to super score the scores you send them.
-For students who took the ACT route, Brown considered the highest scores from each category when going over your application.
-They also recommend two SAT subject tests.
-This recommendation should be taken as seriously as their requirement, unless you face a financial barrier to taking the tests.
-If you are an international student, you will be required to submit either your scores from the Test of English as a Foreign Language (TOEFL), or your International English Language Testing System (IELTS) scores.
+In previous years, Brown required applicants to submit the SAT or ACT, with or without the writing portions.
+If you’d taken the SAT multiple times, Brown accepted score choice, or the ability to super score the scores you send them.
+For students who took the ACT route, Brown considered the highest scores from each category when reviewing your application.
+All international applicants whose native language is not English must submit an official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score.

 What is Open Curriculum at Brown University?

 Like many liberal arts colleges, Brown prioritizes a well-rounded education full of opportunities for community engagement, self-reflection, and intellectual growth.
-However, Brown distinguishes itself from the majority of other colleges in that it accomplishes these goals without forcing students to take any university-mandated courses.
-Brown’s “open curriculum” celebrated its 50th Anniversary just last year, and means no distribution requirements or general education courses will get in the way of you discovering your strengths and passions.
-The only requirements for graduation are that you complete a minimum of 30 courses in eight semesters, fulfill the requirements for one concentration program (aka major), and demonstrate “excellent skill” in written English by taking designated WRIT courses.
+However, Brown distinguishes itself from the majority of other colleges in that it accomplishes these goals without forcing students to take university-mandated courses.
+Brown’s “open curriculum” has existed for over 50 years, and means no distribution requirements or general education courses will get in the way of you discovering your strengths and passions.
+The only requirements for graduation are that you complete a minimum of 30 courses over eight semesters, fulfill the requirements for one concentration program (aka major), and demonstrate “excellent skill” in written English by taking designated WRIT courses.
 Other than that, students at Brown have complete freedom in their learning over their four years.

 Students interested in both Brown and medical school should consider applying to their eight-year Program in Liberal Medical Education.
 As the only combined baccalaureate and medical degree program in the Ivy League, the PLME guarantees that you can both take advantage of their unique open curriculum and attend a competitive and well-resourced medical school at the Warren Alpert Medical School of Brown University.
 PLME is by no means easy to get into—it has an acceptance rate of 2.3% for the class of 2025—but if you want to experience the best of both worlds by enjoying a liberal arts education, and feeling adequately prepared for medical school, it’s certainly worth applying to.
-To learn more about PLME or other combined BS/MD programs, click here.
+To learn more about support for PLME or other combined BS/MD programs, click here.

 Do all students live on campus at Brown?